 Sift the cake flour and sugar together four times.
 Yes, four times.
 You want the cake to be as fluffy and light as possible.
 Set aside.

 Add the cream of tartar.
-Beat the eggs until they have soft peaks.
+Whip the egg whites until they have soft peaks.

 - Is cream of tartar necessary for meringue?
 No, but it sure makes your egg whites extra fluffy.